 My musical experience has been eclectic.
 I’ve enjoyed a career performing Funk, R&B, Jazz, Rock, Afro-Latin, Gospel, Blues and Country.

 My professional experience as an educator includes 23 years of teaching at Musicians Institute in Hollywood, California for the Guitar Institute of Technology (G.I.T.) and Baccalaureate programs and various clinics throughout the U.S. In my years at M.I.
 I wrote and edited courses for G.I.T. and M.I.’s Baccalaureate programs.
 I spent 3 years as G.I.T.
 Department Head and 9 years as Vice President and Director of Education at Musicians Institute.
-I’m currently the Guitar Department Head and Director of Academic Administration at McNally Smith College of Music in St. Paul, Minnesota.
+I served as Guitar Department Head and Director of Academic Administration at McNally Smith College of Music in St. Paul, Minnesota for 7 years.

 I’ve authored two instructional books published by Hal Leonard: An Introduction to Jazz Guitar Soloing and Ear Training (co-author with Carl Schroeder and Keith Wyatt).
 I’ve also written five instructional books for McNally Smith College of Music, Fretboard Biology I, II, III and IV as well as Rhythm Guitar Biology.